rolandvarga/mds/README.md

 # mds
-Playing with an extremely simplified message delivery system
+Playing with a very simple message delivery system